Places to Stay on the Eastern Shore

 This stunning waterfront property, first built in 1820 and refurbished, sits on 220 acres of farmland, woods and waterfront, with 24 guest rooms.
 Wander the grounds for picturesque water views and gardens.
 The inn provides a fresh complimentary deluxe continental breakfast for guests, and there’s a Sunday champagne brunch buffet, too.

 From October through mid-March, campsites are available first-come, first-served, making Assateague National Seashore a perfect spontaneous getaway for early-birds.
 Let the sounds of surf and sea carry you to sleep.
 Let the unforgettable vistas dotted with the island’s famed wild horses inspire you to a day’s adventure.
-And check nearby NASA Wallops Island’s rocket launch schedule for a truly out of this world experience
+And check nearby NASA Wallops Island’s rocket launch schedule for a truly out of this world experience.

 Outside magazine called the Smith Island Inn one of its “28 Best Trips of 2016,” and it’s little wonder why.
 With stunning views from this harbor front vista, a stay at the Smith Island Inn means becoming an islander for a few days and embracing the beauty of the Chesapeake Bay.

 Book one of the stunning, bayfront suites at this Fager’s Island getaway for a unique perspective on OC.
-Escape for one of their winter romance and relax island escapes, or the famous New Year’s Eve Party Package.
+Escape for one of their winter romance and relaxing island escapes, or the famous New Year’s Eve Party Package.
 Or just make it that serene escape on your beach week adventure.
 You can’t go wrong at The Lighthouse.

 Simple, old-school, and awesome.
 If you’re looking to get away to Rock Hall, the Mariners Motel is perfect for families looking for a great place at a reasonable rate.
 Fishermen and outdoors enthusiasts will love Mariners.
-It’s the perfect spot for Rockfish season, located right next door to the Rock Hall Marina.
+It’s the perfect spot for Rockfish season, located right next door to the Rock Hall Landing Marina.
 And after a long day on the water, the beautifully landscaped gazebo, complete with grills, is the perfect place to unwind.

 If you’ve never made the trip to Chesapeake City, a historic, walkable town on the banks of the Elk River, you need to change that soon.
 And there’s no better place to stay than the Inn at the Canal.
 This seven-room Victorian B&B is just steps away from the Ben Cardin C&D Canal Trail, and an easy stroll to Chateau Bu-De, where classic French cooking meets unforgettable Chesapeake flavors.
 Plan your trip now!